alexjx/klipper_config/README.md

 ## Installation

-1. Setup Klipper with MainsailOS
+1. Setup Raspberry PI with MainsailOS
-1. Setup Klipper with modified repo
+1. Install Klipper with modified repo (this only required for Duet2 WIFI), it may work with original Klipper, but not tested.

     ```bash
     cd ~/klipper